Mossavar-Rahmani Center for Business and Government: History

 Harvard alumnus Frank Weil, and former Lamont University Professor John Dunlop (1938–1984).

 Dunlop was a former Dean of the Faculty of Arts and Sciences (1969–1973) and former Secretary of Labor in the Ford Administration (1975–1976).
 He returned to Harvard as the Lamont University Professor to teach at both the Business School and the John F. Kennedy School of Government.

 Directors

-Lawrence H. Summers and John A. Haigh currently serve as Director and Co-Director of the Mossavar-Rahmani Center for Business & Government.
+Jason Furman and John A. Haigh currently serve as Director and Co-Director of the Mossavar-Rahmani Center for Business & Government.